gadhagod/GadhaBot/README.md

   <li>Can tell you the headlines from BBC news</li>
   <li>Can give you google search results</li>
   <li>Can give you weather information about any city</li>
+  <li>Stores user and server info in a database for a personalized experience</li>
   <li>Automatically sends you an email when someone runs a command</li>
   <li>Many more commands
   <li>Super-fast results</li>